-Get Some Interior Design Inspo At These Ōtautahi Christchurch Eateries
+Find Interior Design Inspo At These Ōtautahi Eateries

-Ōtautahi Christchurch is flush with fancy eateries and chic cafés, but some stand out from the rest for their sharp style and inspired interior design.
+Ōtautahi Christchurch is flush with fancy eateries and chic cafés, but some stand out from the rest for their playful style and inspired interior design.

 As if the views weren’t enough already, Seven is super chic with dark wood accents, cream leather booths and brutalist concrete walls.
 Located on the seventh floor of Muse Art Hotel, one floor down from famed rooftop bar Pink Lady, Seven’s geometric lighting and sleek furniture echo the ever-popular mid-century styling.
-Their dishes look just as sleek.
+As for their dishes?
+Just as sleek.

 From skyscraper scenes to subterranean speakeasies, Austin Club is our next cab off the rank.
 This High Street spot’s mystery and secret make it what it is – complete with password entry!
 Their low panelled ceiling and art deco lighting creates a cosy ambience for cocktails and snacks – a perfect date night locale.
-They’ve considered everything when it comes to the interior, so get ready to spend your whole night.
+They’ve considered everything when it comes to the interior, so get ready to settle in for the whole night.

-Pastel colours juxta positioned alongside sand dunes and wave views – this is Saturdays.
+Pastel colours juxtaposed with sand dunes and wave views – this is Saturdays.
 Their interior is playful and uber aesthetic while their polished concrete floors add an industrial and clean look to this beachside café.
 Their design choices make you feel easy and breezy while here.
-Accessible to He Puna Taimoana, the landmark hot pools next door.
+He Puna Taimoana, the landmark hot pools are right next door.

 Arbour Woodfire Pizza

-As if Lyttelton wasn’t already the town answer to urban chic, along came Arbour Woodfire Pizza.
+As if Lyttelton wasn’t already the answer to urban chic, along came Arbour Woodfire Pizza.
 An old fishing boat is the centrepiece bar, while plants drip from every possible edge and surface.
-The architectural design, by Catherine Ellen Goodwin, invoked a sort of wooden greenhouse where pizza just happens to be made.
-The clear roof means heaps of natural light, and industrial lighting by night makes this place shine.
+The architectural design by Catherine Ellen Goodwin invoked a sort of wooden greenhouse where pizza just happens to be made.
+The clear roof means plenty of natural light during the day and industrial lighting by night makes the whole place shine.

 What appears modest from the outside disguises regular culinary events and eclectic flavours.
 The interior at Gatherings is dotted with memorabilia and wine bottles from the various collabs the restaurant has hosted, paired perfectly with their impeccable seafood creations.